Mercedes-Benz EQS review: Ultra-modern luxury saloon with 481 mile range

 The Mercedes-Benz EQS 350 has a rear-wheel-drive electric motor that produces 292PS, for 0-62mph performance in 6.7 seconds.
 The EQS 450+ is also rear-wheel drive, and its 360PS gives 0-62mph in 6.2 seconds.
 Both figures are swift, but a BMW i7 and Porsche Taycan are much faster.
 The Mercedes-AMG EQS 53 4Matic+ is the really potent one.
 With two motors and all-wheel drive, it produces 658PS for 0-62mph in 3.8 seconds.

 With air suspension as standard, the Mercedes-Benz EQS rides in a very cushioned and cosseting way.
-It is gorgeous to travel in on fast, smooth roads.
+Few cars ride over British roads with more comfort, it is gorgeous to travel in on fast, smooth roads.
 Drivers will find the steering is accurate, too.
-Where things get livelier is on undulating roads, where the soft suspension can see it roll through corners.
+Where things get livelier is on undulating roads, where the soft suspension can see it roll a little through corners.
 It can be firmed up, but a BMW i7 strikes a better overall balance.

 Interior, practicality and boot space